Jalisco: Colonial period

-The last major colonial era insurrection occurred in 1801 led by an indigenous named Mariano.
-The last of the Chichimeca groups were ultimately defeated in 1591.
-However, these uprisings would gradually be overshadowed by the consolidation of political and economic power and peace treaties negotiated with indigenous groups such as the Coras and indigenous groups such as the Otomi were brought to settle.

 Despite these conflicts, the 17th and 18th centuries brought development and economic prosperity to the region.
 In the colonial period, Guadalajara grew as the center of an agricultural and cattle producing area.
 Guadalajara grew from about 6,000 people in 1713 to 20,000 in mid century to 35,000 at the beginning of the 19th century.

-The region's ceramic tradition began in the early colonial period, with native traditions superimposed by European ones.
-The center of ceramic production was Tonalá due to its abundance of raw materials.
+The region's ceramic tradition began in the early colonial period, with native traditions merged by European ones.
+The center of ceramic production was Tonalá due to its abundance of raw materials, which remains a major craftsmanship center to this day.
 The Guadalajara tradition became famous enough for wares to be exported to other parts of New Spain and Europe.
 The area was also important to the commerce of New Spain, as its strategic location funneled imported goods to other parts of the colony.

 In 1786, New Spain was reorganized into twelve "intendencias" and three provinces.
 The Intendencia of Guadalajara included what is now Jalisco, Aguascalientes, Nayarit and Colima.
 Aguascalientes was separated from Jalisco in 1789.
 The University of Guadalajara was founded in 1792.
+The last major colonial era insurrection occurred in 1801 led by an indigenous named Mariano.